jerilynzheng/al-folio/_projects/similarsinger.markdown

     Similar Singer
 </div>

-[Similar Singer](https://similarsinger-final.herokuapp.com/) is a musical artist recommendation engine that allows users to get new artist and song recommendations based on their current musical preferences.
+[Similar Singer](https://similarsinger-final.herokuapp.com/) is a musical artist recommendation engine that allows users to get <mark>new artist and song recommendations</mark> based on their current musical preferences.
 As a final project for CS 4300: Language and Information, it served as the culminating experience of months of work within a remote team.

-I was the PM and backend developer on the project and helped lead a group of 5 from ideation to launch in 3 months.
+I was the <mark>PM and backend developer</mark> on the project and helped lead a group of 5 from ideation to launch in 3 months.

 ---